janwilmans/guidelines/README.md

 The guidelines are well, guidelines.
 This means nothing is set in stone.

-To express this in the words of [Kate Gregory ](https://www.youtube.com/watch?v=MBRoCdtZOYg)
+To express this in the words of [Kate Gregory ](https://www.youtube.com/watch?v=MBRoCdtZOYg).
+"I kinda like having a fence, because it keeps me from falling into the river accidentaly.
+It doesn't stop you from going in, if you want to go into the river, go into the river.".
+I think this is a good way to think about these guidelines, use them as a default and if go beyond them, treat carefully.

+This does not mean you can "not think" and blindy follow the guidelines, it means, you think about the code, apply the defaults and if that looks like it is good enough, then do not make it more complicated, because following the guidelines will make for the 'least surprising code'.

-This being say, I found that the guidelines described here are reasonble default practices.
+I found that the guidelines described here are reasonble default practices.
 The motto I recommend is: `comply or explain`.
-This means you should be able to explain in a review why you diviated from the default practice.
+This means if you chose a non-default solution, and divided from a guidelines, you should be able to explain in a review why.
+Also if might indicate, this is a particularly interesting piece of code so, maybe it deserves a comment to explain this.
 This might sound more harsh then it has to; I do not mean you should use the guidelines to say 'do as I say or else'.

 It's rather the other way around, guidelines should not be followed blindly!
 If you are comfortable explaining why you wrote something in a way that deviated from the guidelines, then you